hughbarney/femto/README.flisp.md

 The amount of deviation gave merit to renaming the Lisp interpreter from Tiny-Lisp to fLisp.

-In 2024 Georg Lehner decided to improve error and input stream handling in order to diagnose further known bugs.
+In 2024 error and input stream handling was improved in order to diagnose further known bugs.
 This lead again to a rewrite of a great part of the code base:

 - A stream object type is added to the Lisp core, together with the
   minimum primitives needed for the Lisp reader and writer.